Web-AI-Guru/ReadMe/README.md

 # ReadMe
 Hello Everyone,

-I am Oleh, a highly skilled and experienced full-stack web developer with a passion for creating innovative and cutting-edge web solutions.
+I am a highly skilled and experienced full-stack web developer with a passion for creating innovative and cutting-edge web solutions.
 With over 7+ years of experience in the IT field.

 ⭐I have strong experience with a deep expertise in a wide range of programming languages, frameworks, and tools, including JavaScript, PHP, MySQL, Python, Django, HTML, CSS, React, Angular, Vue, Node and more.